Mortal/vim-workshop/README.md

 Some of the exercises involve LaTeX and Python code, which is more fun if you can compile or run the code after editing it.

-I'd recommend that you go through vimtutor (type `vimtutor` in your terminal) before the workshop to freshen up the following commands:
+I recommend that you go through vimtutor (type `vimtutor` in your terminal) before the workshop to freshen up the following commands:

 * <kbd>i</kbd> <kbd>A</kbd> <kbd>o</kbd> <kbd>a</kbd> <kbd>A</kbd>